 The Wyoming State Historical Society recognizes individuals and organizations in the field of Wyoming History by an annual awards program.
 The awards are presented each year at the annual meeting of the Society on the Saturday following Labor Day.
-The meeting site for 2013 will be announced soon.
 Nomination forms for the awards are submitted through the local and county chapters of the Society.
 Individuals who are members of the WSHS may also make nominations.
-For general questions contact Linda Fabian, WSHS Executive Secretary, [email protected].
+For general questions contact Linda Fabian, WSHS Executive Secretary, email@example.com.

 Send Awards Nominations to: